LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/classes/introduction.rst

 Of course, we have multiple astronauts on our team.
 To store data for each one, we would need to copy the structure for ``fox`` multiple times and then change the values to suit each crew member.
 This is inefficient and repetitive.
-As expected, JavaScript provides us a better way to create multiple, similar objects.

-To create many objects of the same type, we start by defining a **class**, which allows us to build the general structure for an object.
-We can then reuse that structure to build multiple objects.
-These objects will have the same set of *keys*, but the values assigned to each key will vary.
+By letting us define our own **classes**, JavaScript provides a better way to create multiple, similar objects.

 .. figure:: ./figures/Classes-vs-objects.png
    :alt: Visual of the relationship between classes and objects.